The Right Brush Makes All the Difference for Quick Tip

 Investment vs. Cheap Brushes

-Probably should have led with this section, honestly.
+Probably should have led in this section, frankly.
 A quality brush costs more upfront but saves money long-term.
 Cheap brushes shed bristles into your finish — and if you’ve ever spent twenty minutes picking tiny bristles out of a wet coat of varnish, you know exactly how maddening that is.
 They also wear out fast.
 Clean and store good brushes properly and they’ll last years.
 I’ve got a Purdy that’s been with me for over a decade.

 That’s what makes brush selection endearing to us finishing fanatics — match your brush to your finish, maintain it well, and your projects will show the difference immediately.